GIRLS’ POWER INITIATIVE (GPI)

 GPI enables adolescent girls and young females to live healthy lives and achieve their full potentials, towards an empowered womanhood.

 GPI is a not-for-profit feminist youth development organization and pioneer of Sexual and Reproductive Health and Rights education within Nigeria.
-We operate in four states throughout the South-South region of Nigeria: Cross River, Akwa Ibom, Delta and Edo.
+We operate in four states in South-South region of Nigeria: Cross River, Akwa Ibom, Delta and Edo.

 Along with Benin City, Calabar is the original home of GPI programming.